 A selection of projects reflecting the range of interdisciplinary work across the Alliance.
-Sign up to the Alliance and members can then engage with ongoing activities through Slack.
+Join the Alliance and engage with members and ongoing activities through our online community.

 A team from the Chinese Academy of Sciences and Cardiff University recently published a paper demonstrating how they have found the strongest evidence yet of a “migration gene” in birds.
 Published in the journal Nature, the team tracked migration in peregrine falcons with satellite technology.
 Combining this with genome sequencing, the team identified a single gene associated with migration in the birds.